niklaushirt/cp4waiops-training/content/Installing Operator/install_operator_05.md

 {{< task title="Verify that the Operator is running" link="https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=manager-starter-installation-cli" >}}

 Check that the Operator is running and that you can continue with the next chapter to install AIManager.
+You can do this by listing the ClusterServiceVersions (csv) for the `cp4waiops` Namespace.

 {{< /task >}}

-{{< expand "Solution" "⬇" >}}
+{{< expand "Need Help?" "⬇" >}}

 * Either run the following: